Samagra-Development/Samagra-Website/src/pages/index.md

       - text: Transforming
       - text: Service Delivery
-    description1: Our work in the service delivery domain spans 9 years which has impacted the lives of 2.7 Cr+ citizens in the state of Haryana
+    description1: Our work in the service delivery domain spans 9 years which has impacted the lives of crores of citizens in the state of Haryana, UP, and AP
     image: /img/service-delivery.png
     workLogo:
       - logo: /img/family-id-logo_2024.png